Compensation and Organization Committee

 - Approve the employment agreements and severance arrangements (including change of control provisions, plans or agreements) for the Section 16 Officers, including the terms of employment offers to prospective new hires into Section 16 Officer positions, considering the recommendations of the CEO.

-- Monitor the ongoing administration of all stockholder-approved incentive compensation and equity-based plans, policies and agreements, including those in which Section 16 Officers are eligible, and compliance with Section 162(m) under the Internal Revenue Code of 1986, as amended, including certification of Company performance.
+- Monitor the ongoing administration of all stockholder-approved incentive compensation and equity-based plans, policies and agreements, including those in which Section 16 Officers are eligible, and compliance with applicable provisions of the Internal Revenue Code of 1986, as amended, including certification of Company performance.

 - Annually review and approve the Company’s Stock Ownership Guidelines and monitor compliance with such guidelines.